lsaffre/blog/docs/about/friends.rst

 Gerd
 ----

-Gerd is system administrator at :ref:`weleup`.
+Gerd is system administrator at :ref:`cpaseupen`.

 .. _hamza: